-There are two predominant statewide wetland inventories in Oklahoma: the USFWS National Wetlands Inventory and the NRCS's Wetland Inventory completed for the swampbuster provisions of the 1985 Farm Bill.
-The State is pursuing a cooperative effort with USFWS, EPA, NRCS, and the USACE to update these inventories into a Geographical Information System (GIS) format.
+There are two predominant statewide wetland inventories in Oklahoma: the USFWS National Wetlands Inventory (NWI) and the NRCS's Wetland Inventory completed for the swampbuster provisions of the 1985 Farm Bill.
+The USFWS hosts the National Wetlands Inventory Mapper and the State is continually updating the accuracy of wetlands maps using modern technology and imagery and these mapping efforts are reflected in the interactive online NWI Mapper.